 As all the deodorants, soaps, shampoos, cosmetics, laundry detergents, and bodily fluids circulate around the plumbing, it causes a build-up of nasty gunk inside the plumbing.

 This gunk is known as biofilm and is very harmful to your health.
-The only way to deal with biofilm is to use a special line flush product to clean the pipes before then having to drain all of the water and start again.
+The only way to deal with biofilm is to use this Ahh-Some line flush product to clean the pipes before then having to drain all of the water and start again.

 Using too much sanitizer can also cause staining, turning the sides of the hot tub brown, red, or yellow.
 And another side effect of over-chlorinating the water is that it becomes too acidic, resulting in damage and corrosion to the acrylic shell.